agorf/feed2email/README.md

 ~~~

 **Tip:** feed2email installs `f2e` as a shortcut to the feed2email binary, so
-you can use that to avoid typing the whole name every time, e.g.: `f2e list`
+you can use that to avoid typing the whole name every time, e.g.: `f2e list` or
+even `f2e l`

 ### Processing feeds